giginet/CCMusicEngine/README.md

     cocos2d::experimental::AudioEngine::play2d("my_music.wav");

     // you can change `unitPerBar` and `unitPerBeat` properties.
-    // For example, time signiture of your music is 4/4,
+    // For example, time signature of your music is 4/4,
     // unitPerBar = 16, unitPerBeat = 4(These are default values)
     _music->setUnitPerBar(16);
     _music->setUnitPerBeat(4);